stable-rl-neurips2021/stable_rl.github.io/index.md

 #### Training curse of DDPG v.s.
 Stable-DDPG
 <img src="training.png" class="img-responsive" alt="" height = "400">

-The above figure shows the average episode reward for DDPG vs Stable-DDPG on [pendulum-v0](https://gym.openai.com/envs/Pendulum-v0/).
+Fig.1.
+Average episode reward for DDPG vs Stable-DDPG on [pendulum-v0](https://gym.openai.com/envs/Pendulum-v0/).
 The horizonal axis is the training iteration, and the vertical axis is the average reward.
 Plotted curves are average over 5 random seeds, and the shaded region show the standard derivation.

 #### Policy performance videos